New England Patriots vs. New York Jets NFL Week 7 Odds, Plays and Insights for October 24, 2021

 - New England has covered the spread once at home, and is 0-4 overall there, this season.

-- In four home games this year, New England has gone over the total once.
+- In four home games this season, New England has gone over the total once.

-- New York is 0-3 overall, and winless against the spread, in away games.
+- Away from home, New York is winless against the spread and 0-3 overall.

-- New York has gone over the total once in three away games this season.
+- This year, in three road games, New York has gone over the total once.

-- The average point total in Jets away games this season is 43.8 points, 1.3 more than this contest's over/under (42.5).

 Powered by Data Skrive.